Learn about sensitive information types

 - For example, to detect a keyword like "机密的document", use two variants of the keyword; one with a space between the Japanese and English text and another without a space between the Japanese and English text.
 So, the keywords to be added in the SIT should be "机密的 document" and "机密的document".
 Similarly, to detect a phrase "東京オリンピック2020", two variants should be used; "東京オリンピック 2020" and "東京オリンピック2020".

-Along with Chinese/Japanese/double byte characters, if the list of keywords/phrases also contain non Chinese/Japanese words also (like English only), it is recommended to create two dictionaries/keyword lists.
+Along with Chinese/Japanese/double byte characters, if the list of keywords/phrases also contain non Chinese/Japanese words also (like English only), you should create two dictionaries/keyword lists.
 One for keywords containing Chinese/Japanese/double byte characters and another one for English only.

 - Highly confidential